 If you need to change your child support agreement, Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC can help.
-Our experienced New Jersey child support lawyers understand the factors the court will consider in changing orders.
+Our experienced New Jersey child support lawyer understand the factors the court will consider in changing orders.
 When you trust us to help you get your support order modified, we will work diligently on your behalf.
 If the other parent is the one seeking to have an order modified and you don’t agree, we will stand up for you, too.

 Call us at (201) 880-9770 to arrange a case evaluation with one of our child support modification lawyers in Bergen County.

 How Do I Modify a Child Support Agreement in New Jersey?

 Before seeking a modification order with the court, it is a good idea to try and negotiate directly with the other parent, as the judge may expect that you have tried to work it out on your own first if you do end up in a hearing.
 If your relationship is too acrimonious for direct negotiations, your respective attorneys may be able to help you arrive at agreement.
 If you can reach agreement between yourselves and/or with the help of your child support modification lawyers, you can present your new child support agreement to the court for filing; Once you sign the agreement, it is a contract, but with the Court stamping it filed, it will also become an official court order!